borntofrappe/the-nature-of-code/README.md

 - following a mouse click the demo toggles the visibility of the circle in which the vehicle slows down

 - the `arrive` method is slightly different in how the conditional is implemented, but the logic is the same

+### Pursuing

+Building on top of the steering demo, the idea is to have the vehicle move toward not where the target is, but where the target will be.
+In ordeer to achieve this effect, the target is attributed a velocity vector, and this vector is modified to have the entity move toward the mouse.
+The same vector is then incorporated in the `pursue` function of the vehicle entity, in order to modify the desired velocity.

+_Please note:_

+- following a mouse click the demo toggles the visibility of a circle displaying the desired location for the vehicle

+- to highlight how the vehicle actually pursues the target the demo includes two precautions:

+  1. `UPDATE_SPEED` is reduced, so that it is more evident how the entity changes direction

+  2. `VELOCITY_MULTIPLIER` scales up the velocity of the target so that the vehicle over-estimates where the target is going to be.
+You could explain this behavior as thinking that velocity begets velocity, and the vehicle presumes the target will continuously move in the same direction